fbpx

 The trailhead is located at the Airport Mesa vortex site, which is believed to have spiritual and healing properties by some.

-As you make your way around the loop, you’ll be treated to various landscapes, from wide-open vistas to shady forests of juniper and pine trees.
+As you make your way around the loop, you’ll be treated to various wide-open vistas that offer incredible views.

-One of the hike’s highlights is seeing the red rocks bathed in the golden light of sunset.
+Explorer Tip: One of the hike’s highlights is seeing the red rocks bathed in the golden light of sunset. — my favorite time to go!

 #7 Sedona View Trail